 Our kids have all these emotions flying at them as well.
 And it can be REALLY hard for a young child to process these feelings.

-Throughout this post, we will look in detail at the wheel of feelings and how you can use this handy tool to help your child process their big feelings.
+Throughout this post, we will look in detail at the wheel of feelings.
+We will provide you with four printable feelings wheel for kids poster options and also advise how you can use this handy tool to help your child with emotional awareness.

 Why Processing Feelings Matters

-It’s so important to remember that our kids struggle to understand how they can feel such big emotions.
+It’s so important to remember that our kids struggle to understand their emotional states.
 (Especially when they’re about things like the shape of their chicken nuggets or wanting to bring a specific toy to daycare.)

 But, it’s important to have empathy for these feelings our children experience, even if we don’t understand them.

-It can be confusing and scary for children to have those feelings bubbling up inside them without knowing what they are or how to handle them!
+It can be confusing and scary for children to have these different feelings bubbling up inside them without knowing what they are or how to handle them!

 As parents, an important part of helping our kids grow is teaching them to identify their emotions and helping them develop the skills they need to process them.